How To Do London Fashion Week's Looped Bun On All Hair Lengths

 @kirstyeelizabeth Easy alternative of a low bun 👌🏻 #hairtutorial #hairstyle #fyp ♬ Old Town Road - Lil Nas X/Billy Ray Cyrus

-If your hair is super thick and feels uncomfortable tied up, take a cue from @kirstyeelizabeth and use an invisibobble Hair Ring, £5.50.
+If your hair is super thick and feels uncomfortable tied up, take a cue from @kirstyeelizabeth and use an invisibobble.
 Instead of fixing their hair around the base of the ponytail, Kirsty cleverly wraps it around and passes it through the middle of the loop before securing with hair grips.
 Pull out some pieces of hair at the sides to frame your face.

 Advertisement